xStrikea/delux/README.md

 SSH mode provides a simplified CLI for remote server use.

-All platform scripts are in /bash:
+All platform scripts are in /bash or /python:

 delux_linux.sh